-Peguyangan Waterfall, otherwise known as the blue stairs Nusa Penida, is most recognised for its extensive blue stairs which are situated alongside a tall cliff.
+Peguyangan Waterfall on Nusa Penida is most commonly recognised for its extensive blue stairs which are situated alongside a tall cliff.
 Walking down the stairs gives you incredible endless views of the ocean and surrounding mountains.
 From the stairs, you will also be able to spot some manta rays swimming around in the sea.

-How to get to Peguyangan Waterfall – Blue Stairs Nusa Penida
+How to get to Peguyangan Waterfall On Nusa Penida

 Where to stay

 Most accommodation on Nusa Penida is located on the north of the island, which is closest to the main port.
 There are a variety of accommodation types ranging from hostels to luxury beach front hotels.
 No matter what you’re looking for, you’re sure to find the right accommodation for your stay.

 Semabu Hills Hotel – Luxury: Semabu Hills is a luxurious hotel that offers beautiful views and stunning modern rooms.
 Guests can also enjoy a swim from the infinity pool that overlooks the ocean.
 There is also continental breakfast every morning which is sure to get you ready for the day exploring the best of Nusa Penida.